 First Launched: 1997

-re-Launched: December 22, 2001
+re-Launched: Dec 22, 2001

-re-re-Launched: January 20, 2014
+re-re-Launched: Jan 20, 2014

-This site was originally constructed and written in the mid-late 90’s by David Strutt (then a UWaterloo Chem Eng Grad student).
+This site was originally constructed and written in the mid 90’s by David Strutt (then a UWaterloo Chem Eng Grad student).
 This was during the nationwide re-broadcast of THHOF (The Hilarious House of Frightenstein) by Showcase.

-It was at this time that I rediscovered the show and immediately found the site.
+It was at this time that I rediscovered the show and first found this web site.
 The site that David had constructed was a marvel to me, and I eagerly gobbled up all of the intricate details stored in its pages.
 It brought back memories of the show from my childhood, just as it still does for many of its visitors today.
 I was in awe of the completeness of the information — how he ever managed to put together an almost complete list of songs featured by the Wolfman in the 130 episodes is mind-boggling.

 I e-mailed David, and found out that he was getting somewhat tired of running the site, or at least updating it and adding to it.
 I asked him if he would like to pass the site along to me, and he agreed.
 He gave me all of the files for the site, and he also forwarded me a bunch of emails that he had received from visitors, and I set to work to make the site my own.